andrewjouffray/salient-extract/README.md

 - mask inaccuracies when using smooth mode
 - struggles with objects that are not one uniform mass

+## generate semi-synthetic data:

+You can use the sister-project to salient extract [Composite Image Generator](https://github.com/andrewjouffray/Composite-Image-Generator), to generate images using the "copy paste" method.

+Note: this project needs a bit of work and a few updates.

 ## Special thanks